Correct-Syntax/correct-syntax.github.io/content/posts/looking-ahead.md

 ---
 title: "Looking Ahead"
-date: '2023-04-28'
+date: "2023-04-28"
 draft: false
 image: "/posts/looking-ahead/looking-ahead.jpg"
 description: "I was talking with a friend one day and he noticed that we were selling a used, luxury recliner.
 He asked, How much are you asking for it?..."
-intro: I was talking with a friend one day and he noticed that we were selling a used, luxury recliner.
-He asked, How much are you asking for it?
+intro: "I was talking with a friend one day and he noticed that we were selling a used, luxury recliner.
+He asked, How much are you asking for it?"
-tags: ['faith', 'lessons']
+tags: ["faith", "lessons", "essays"]
 type: "post"
 ---